linode/docs/docs/reference-architecture/jenkins-ci-cd-on-linode-to-any-hyperscaler/guides/implement-jenkins-ci-cd/index.md

 ### Provisioning a Hyperscaler

 The architecture covered here aims to use Jenkins to build an application and deploy it to a hyperscaler.
-To follow through with the examples provided here, you should have such a target cloud you want your application deployed to.
+To follow through with the examples provided here, you should thus have a target cloud you want your application deployed to.

 Because this tutorial builds its example application into a Docker image, it makes sense to deploy the application to a Kubernetes cluster.
 This is what the example pipeline and Jenkins configuration in the rest of this tutorial do.

 You can most readily follow along with the tutorial by deploying a Linode Kubernetes Engine (LKE) cluster.
 Learn how in our [Linode Kubernetes Engine - Get Started](/docs/products/compute/kubernetes/get-started/).

 However, the "Deploy" step in the pipeline elaborated below uses kubectl.
-This means that the setup can readily be adapted to deployments for almost any cloud Kubernetes provider.
+This means that the setup can readily be adapted to deployments for almost any cloud Kubernetes provide.

-And, of course, you can adapt the commands as needed for whatever kind of deployment you need.
+And in fact you can adapt the commands in the "Deploy" portion of the pipeline for deployments to whatever cloud platform you need.
+Whatever you would normally use to script the deployment you can implement here.
+Or you could leverage one of the plugins you can find within the Jenkins dashboard, which you can see examples of further on.

 #### Preparing a Docker Registry

-Because this tutorial uses Kubernetes for its end deployment, you need to have a Docker registry.
+Because this tutorial uses Kubernetes for its deployment, you need to have a Docker registry.
 This allows you to push built Docker images from the Jenkins agents and pull them onto the Kubernetes cluster.

 The easiest solution here is [Docker Hub](https://hub.docker.com/), where you can add images after registering an account.
 Learn more, with a full-functioning example, in our guide [Create and Deploy a Docker Container Image to a Kubernetes Cluster](/docs/guides/deploy-container-image-to-kubernetes/).

-You can also self-host registry solutions.
+You can also self-host a registry solution.
 One such solution is [Harbor](https://goharbor.io/), and you can deploy your own Harbor server readily through the Linode Marketplace.
-[Deploy Harbor through the Linode Marketplace](/docs/products/tools/marketplace/guides/harbor/).
+See our guide [Deploy Harbor through the Linode Marketplace](/docs/products/tools/marketplace/guides/harbor/) to see how.

-Whatever solution you choose, you need later to provide its path to the Jenkins pipeline.
+Whatever solution you choose, you need later to provide the registry's path to the Jenkins pipeline.

 - For Docker Hub, the path is your Docker Hub username; for instance, `example-docker-hub-user`